 A cost of dispensing survey section containing a description of the survey participants, the survey instrument, the data collection and processing techniques, the cost-finding methods and procedures used to assign and allocate costs to prescription dispensing functions including any and all statistical and analytical techniques utilized, and the detailed findings and conclusions of the analysis of the costs of dispensing prescriptions.
 This section shall also include the Contractor's analysis and recommendations concerning the reasonableness of the current professional dispensing fee vis-a-vis the costs incurred by surveyed pharmacies; and

 A section of appendices containing detailed data upon which findings and conclusions for the survey were drawn.

+The Contractor shall assist the Agency in maintaining the Agency’s website to include Informational Letters, contact information, FAQ, materials and reports related to the cost of dispensing survey.

+The Contractor shall develop all draft Informational Letters, responses to providers, stakeholders, legislators, CMS and other entities as determined by the Agency, regarding the cost of dispensing survey following the Agency-approved communication standards.

 Federal Supply Schedule (FSS) and Nominal Price (NP) Reimbursement